 ADDITIONAL GROUND BEEF: $7.00/lb. in one lb. plastic tube packages.
+Save on buying 10 pounds and receive 2 pounds for free.
 When available, you may order additional ground beef in lean (80-85%) or extra lean (90-95%).
 When available, you can also order additional ground beef in lean or extra-lean patties.
 Minimum order is 5 lbs., unless ordering other items.

 JERKY:Natural recipe, from our beef, no preservatives.
 Very popular.
 Four ounce plastic packs @$7.00.

 Ingredients: Beef, Evaporated Cane Juice, Sea Salt, Water, Garlic, Black Pepper, Ground Red Pepper.